edgio-docs/edgio-docs/src/pages/guides/app_security/managed_rules.md

 on signatures to check for known vulnerabilities.
 Rather, it analyzes all HTTP data for malicious payloads.

-In addition to defining a [threshold](basic_setup#threshold), this rule set allows you to balance protection against false positives via the **Paranoia Level** option.
+In addition to defining a [threshold](basic_setup#managed-rule-violations), this rule set allows you to balance protection against false positives through the **Paranoia Level** option.
 Paranoia levels are explained below.
 -   **1:** Recommended.
 Choose this level to keep the number of